 VR has swept through the gaming and immersive entertainment industries in recent years, but it is now permeating new domains.
 Bloomberg is looking at a VR version of the multiple screens used by traders, while Facebook has announced its idea of incorporating VR into its user experience.

-Today, companies such as Twist Mobile, developer of the VR religious space, are exploring other possible uses of this technology based on region or industry-specific needs and interests.
+Today, companies such as Twist Mobile, developer of the VR religious spaces, are exploring other possible uses of this technology based on region or industry-specific needs and interests.

 It was this intimate knowledge of the villagers’ lifestyles and a deep understanding of technology that gave birth to the idea of VR temple experiences.